Irtiqa: Concept

 Irtiqa means 'progress' or 'evolution', and this album talks about progress in life.
 The cover of the album depicts a sketch of an unborn baby.
 The first track 'Irtiqa I' starts off the album with a soft voice of a newly born baby, indirectly pointing towards progress after birth.
-The songs that follow after are carefully composed and it seems that EP strictly means business.
+The songs that follow are carefully composed and it seems that EP strictly means business.

-On the whole "Irtiqa" is not just a music album, it's a concept, it's a theme and not many musicians in Pakistan making music is based on a specific theme or subject and be able to maintain that theme throughout the album but not just in a single song.
+On the whole, "Irtiqa" is not just a music album, it's a concept, it's a theme and not many musicians in Pakistan make music that is based on a specific theme or subject and be able to maintain that theme throughout the entire album, rather than just in a single song.

 Track listing

 All music composed and arranged by Zulfiqar Jabbar Khan, Fawad Khan and Ahmed Ali Butt.